bigcommerce/dev-docs/docs/stencil-docs/localization/multi-language-checkout.md

 1. Download checkout's [en.json](https://github.com/bigcommerce/checkout-js/blob/master/src/app/locale/translations/en.json) file (GitHub).
 2. Copy and paste the file's contents into your theme's `en.json` file.
-3. Copy and paste the file's contents into each of the corresponding `json` file for the other languages you support.
+3. Copy and paste the file's contents into each of the corresponding `json` files for the other languages you support.
 For naming requirements, see [Translation Keys](https://developer.bigcommerce.com/stencil-docs/localization/translation-keys#the-schema).
 4. Replace the values with appropriate phrases in each file's target language.

 ## Localized country and state names